cljoly/openpomodoro-hooks/README.md

 # 🪝 Openpomodoro Hooks

+**Archived**: I’m not changing this configuration anymore, but it is still working.

 Hooks I use with [open-pomodoro cli][cli].
 It is mostly oriented toward a sway/i3 desktop environment and text based programs.

 ## Features